Keyboard shortcuts

 }

-Running DHAT instead of or in addition to Callgrind is pretty straight-forward and not different to any other tool:
+Running DHAT instead of or in addition to Callgrind is straightforward and no different from any other tool:

 Running DHAT in addition to Callgrind can also be carried out in the benchmark itself with the Dhat struct in LibraryBenchmarkConfig::tool.
 We stick to the example from above.
 The above benchmark will produce the following metrics: